 2023 Class Schedule

-There are four week-long workshops left for the 2023 year.
-Each week will include the two-day New Construction and Existing Building workshop and the one-day Building Enclosure workshop.
-All content is created by experienced professionals that deliver best practices while sharing real-world experiences.
+The last week of training is scheduled for November 12-17th.
+The week will include the two-day New Construction and Existing Building workshop and the one-day Building Enclosure workshop.
+All content is created by experienced professionals who deliver best practices while sharing real-world experiences.
 Join one, two, or all three classes—discounts for attending the whole week and for organizations sending three or more employees.
+Workshops start at 8:30 am each day and end at 5:00 pm.

 Schedule: